samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 If you are wondering what happened behind the scenes, the last step in the code snippet above ended up:

-- creating a role called `backend-executor` that has the `log-writer` policy attached to it (needed so your Lambda functions can write to CloudWatch);
+- creating a role called `backend-executor` that has the `log-writer` policy attached to it (needed so your Lambda functions can write logs to CloudWatch);
-- creating the Lambda function (called `backend`) with your Express API code;
+- creating a Lambda function called `backend` with your Express API code;
-- and creating an API Gateway (also called `backend`) that does nothing else besides proxying requests to the Lambda function;
+- and creating an API Gateway (also called `backend`) that does nothing else besides proxying requests to your Lambda function;

 And that's it.
 You now have deployed your Express API to AWS Lambda with the help of Claudia.js.
 To test it, you can issue an HTTP GET request to it like so: